2012 FIA WTCC Race of Italy: Qualifying

 Tarquini took pole position, the first non-Chevrolet pole since the 2010 Race of Spain, where pole was also taken by Tarquini in a SEAT.
 Muller would start on the front row but he only made it into Q2 thanks to a tow from his team mates, who lined up behind him on the second row.
 Q1 had been red flagged with under two minutes remaining as the ROAL Motorsport car of Cerqui ended up in the gravel trap at the Parabolica.
 The session was restarted but without enough time to complete a timed lap so most of the cars remained in the pits.
 Twelve cars progressed to Q2 with Oriola taking the independents' trophy pole and Michelisz claiming the reversed grid pole for race two.

 Warm-Up

 Muller was fastest in the Sunday morning warm up session, that was stopped due to a fire for Special Tuning Racing driver O'Young.
-He stopped the car and evacuated; the damage was sufficient enough to rule him out of participating in the rest of the weekend.
+He stopped the car and evacuated; the damage was enough to rule him out of participating in the rest of the weekend.